Why Gift Baskets Sell Slowly in Your Store

 The big view

 What’s the first thing customers see when they enter your shop?
 Perhaps it’s sale merchandise, closeout specials, or a welcome mat.

 What’s the last thing they see before approaching the cash register?
 Accessories and endcap merchandise is usually in this spot.

 Where do you place gift baskets?

 It takes careful planning and merchandising to add gift baskets throughout a shop.
 Proper placement includes positioning that complements other merchandise, and it can be more tricky than it seems.

 This is why selling these well-made collections can be hit or miss depending on floor space.

 Here are three things I’ve learned, through countless years of assisting retailers, about gift basket sales, design, and placement.

-- Gift baskets are to be positioned for quick identification.
+- Gift baskets are to be set up for quick identification.
 Keep them out of view, and your program will fail.

 - If unkempt due to customers’ poking at the wrap, it won’t sell.
 A messy collection dazzles no one.